EarthScope: Continent Structure and Evolution

 Earth's continents are compositionally distinct from the oceanic crust.
 The continents record four billion years of geologic history, while the oceanic crust gets recycled about every 180 million years.
 Because of the age of continental crusts, the ancient structural evolution of the continents can be studied.
-Data from EarthScope will be used to find the mean seismic structure of the continental crust, associated mantle, and crust-mantle transition.
-Variability in that structure will also be studied.
-EarthScope will attempt to define continental lithosphere formation and continent structure and to identify the relationship between continental structure and deformation.
+Data from EarthScope was used to find the mean seismic structure of the continental crust, associated mantle, and crust-mantle transition.
+Variability in that structure was also studied.
+EarthScope attempted to define continental lithosphere formation and continent structure and to identify the relationship between continental structure and deformation.

-A few questions hoping to be answered by EarthScope include:
+A few questions EarthScope addressed include: